laksh0820/Online-Judge/README.md

 # Project ZetaX

-Online C Programme Evaluation Software
+Project ZetaX is an online C Programme Evaluation Software

 Firstly, We are required to install all the dependencies using the following command: